Francisco170594/tableau/README.md

 # NYC CitiBike Analysis

-## Tableau Analysis link
+## Dashboard link
 (https://public.tableau.com/app/profile/francisco3243/viz/CityBikeStory_16302753306800/CityBikeStory?publish=yes)

-## oVERVIEW
+## Overview
-Turning our sight at the mythic city of New York, we will evaluate the NYC citybike share program, as we take a closer look at it's pieces we'll use this information to bring insights on how a similar businees can be successful in Des Moines, Iowa.
-Once our analysis is completed we'll present this idea to potential investors, showing them key aspects of a thriving industry.
+Using Tableau software, we will create diferent visualizations using NYC Citibike data, with the purpose of understanding trends among users.
+Once our analysis is completed we'll present our findings to potential investors, showing them key aspects of a thriving industry.

 ## Results